Inserting Coveo Components

 Step 3: Customize the Coveo Insight Panel Lightning Component Options

-After having created your Coveo Insight Panel Lightning Component, you may want to customize some of its options.
-This article explains the different options of the Coveo Insight Panel Lightning Component.
+After having created your Coveo Insight Panel Lightning Component, you may want to customize some of the options covered in this section.

 Changing the Name of the Component